GoldsteinE/aoc2022/README.md

 You can use `check.sh` script in the root directory of the repo to run all tests for one or every day.

+Working Rust installation is needed for this to work.
+Development shell in `flake.nix` provides one.

 ```
 $ ./check.sh      # Run all tests for every available day
 $ ./check.sh 2    # Run all tests for the second day